Ash914027/healthcarebackend/README.md

 # Healthcare Application Backend System Assignment

 The goal of this assignment is to create a backend system for a healthcare application using Django, Django REST Framework (DRF), and PostgreSQL.
-The system should allow users to register, log in, and manage patient and doctor records securely
+The system should allow users to register, log in, and manage patient and doctor records securely.

 ## Requirements
 - Use Django and Django REST Framework (DRF) for the backend.